-While the Amazon Basin is home to the world's largest tropical rainforest, the region consists of a number of ecosystems ranging from natural savanna to swamps.
+While the Amazon Basin is home to the world's largest tropical rainforest, the region consists of myriad other ecosystems ranging from natural savanna to swamps.
 Even the rainforest itself is highly variable, tree diversity and structure varying depending on soil type, history, drainage, elevation, and other factors.
-This is discussed at greater length in the rainforest ecology section.
+This is discussed at greater length in the Amazon rainforest ecology section.

 THE CHANGING AMAZON RAINFOREST

 The Amazon has a long history of human settlement, but in recent decades the pace of change has accelerated due to an increase in human population, the introduction of mechanized agriculture, and integration of the Amazon region into the global economy.
 Vast quantities of commodities produced in the Amazon — cattle beef and leather, timber, soy, oil and gas, and minerals, to name a few — are exported today to China, Europe, the U.S., Russia, and other countries.
 This shift has had substantial impacts on the Amazon.

 This transition from a remote backwater to a cog in the global economy has resulted in large-scale deforestation and forest degradation in the Amazon — more than 1.4 million hectares of forest have been cleared since the 1970s.
 An even larger area has been affected by selective logging and forest fires.

 Conversion for cattle grazing is the biggest single direct driver of deforestation.
 In Brazil, more than 60 percent of cleared land ends up as pasture, most of which has low productivity, supporting less than one head per hectare.
 Across much of the Amazon, the primary objective for cattle ranching is to establish land claims, rather than produce beef or leather.
 But market-oriented cattle production has nonetheless expanded rapidly during the past decade.